-The Plan leases its office facilities under a fifteen-year non-cancelable agreement in effect through February 28, 2026.
+The Plan leases its office facilities in Chicago, Illinois under a fifteen-year non-cancellable agreement in effect through February 28, 2026.
 The base rent has an abatement provision of 17 months.
-The Plan is amortizing the abated rent over the period covered by the agreement.
-Real estate taxes and maintenance charges are additional costs to the base rent and are subject to annual escalation.
-Rent expense, net of rent abatements, for the years ended December 31, 2021 and 2020 was \$462,964 and \$478,241, respectively.
-Future minimum rental payments required under non-cancelable leases are as follows:
+The base rent of \$159,664 per year increases approximately 2% each year.
+Real estate taxes and maintenance charges are additional costs to the base rent and are subject to annual escalation and are expensed as incurred.
+Total real estate taxes and maintenance charges for the years ended December 31, 2022 and 2021 were \$232,883 and \$249,247, respectively.